heidonomm/AdDetection/README.md

 Ad detection's purpose should be to keep the amount False Positives down, as a high number of the latter would mean filtering out actual podcast content.
 Thus precision is a key metric to follow.
 A Linear Regression model achieves a precision score of ~ 63%.
 Recall on the otherhand is ~17%.

-In addition the the confidence with which the model labels the data should be taken into account.
+In addition the confidence with which the model labels the data should be taken into account.
 An additional metric to implement would be the models ability to correctly label full chunks of ads.

 ### Results

 - Average precision of ~ 63%
-- Average recall of 17%
+- Average recall of ~ 17%
 - Average confidence for TP ~ 70%
 - Average confidence for FN ~ 18%
 - Average confidence for FP ~ 73%